 Archaeological excavation is the controlled examination of the buried deposits and features that make up archaeological sites and monuments.
 These are carefully dug and recorded along with the finds they contain, to build up a picture of a site and its people.
 Archaeology can help us to understand past society and how it influences us today.

-Archaeological Projects is a team of expert archaeologists who undertake nationally significant research aligned with Historic England priorities, to protect, champion and preserve our heritage.
+Archaeological Excavation is a team of expert archaeologists who undertake nationally significant research aligned with Historic England priorities, to protect, champion and preserve our heritage.

 Our team includes wide-ranging expertise, and has a close working relationship with an unparalleled network of multi disciplinary specialists.
 Together, we carry out archaeological intervention and analysis, and contribute to the understanding, preservation and enjoyment of our historic environment and cultural heritage.